Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 Once you’ve run through existing press mentions, it’s time to start getting new features.
 Assemble a list of local publications and websites.
 Then use Google’s Advanced Search to search each one for terms like these:

-Examining your competitors’ backlinks can also show you sites where other businesses have been mentioned in the press.
+Examining your competitors’ backlinks can also show you sites where other businesses have been mentioned in the press, but more on that later.

 Once you’ve identified your target, it’s time to reach out.
 Get in touch with writers who are interested in what you’re doing.
 Don’t just ask for a feature — offer a compelling, newsworthy angle that will be of interest to readers.